sensordeck/atlas-docs/docs/dsil-sdk.md

 ---

-## Primary Value

-DSIL sits between Atlas telemetry and the robot application layer.

-It gives the host system a clean way to consume:

-- timing-aware metadata
-- synchronization state
-- sensor health visibility
-- board power and runtime status
-- structured telemetry over a standard host interface

-This is what allows Atlas to move from **hardware capability** to **deployable infrastructure**.

----

 ## Why It Matters

 In many robotics systems, the hardware may already be connected, but the software stack still lacks: